backdrop-contrib/viewsicalexport/README.md

 Attach that feed to your main Display - that will show the icon button below views results on that page/block.

-Note that if some of the date field's might be empty (an iCal event obviously needs a date), you should either filter empty field values out via views filter.
+Note that if some of the date field's might be empty, you should either filter empty field values out via views filter.
-Or if you're using multiple (different) date field types, and use the "First populated Date field" setting, you can "Skip blank dates" in the iCal Fields setting.
+Or, if you're using multiple (different) date field types, and use the "First populated Date field" setting, you can "Skip blank dates" in the iCal Fields setting.
+An iCal event obviously needs a date.

 ## Dependencies